OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/00-API_Testing_Overview.md

 As with every introduction of new concepts follows the flaws, vulnerabilities, and the need for testing.
 Otherwise, poorly secured APIs may provide an unrestricted direct path to sensitive data.

-This chapter attempts to guide the security researcher in the concepts neccessary for testing.
+This chapter attempts to guide the security researcher in the concepts necessary for testing.
 This section in particular investigates the different API technologies and their history as a backgrounder.

 ## Which API Technology?